Palaung State Liberation Front: History

-The PSLF has its origins in the Palaung National Front (PNF), a Ta’ang armed group that was founded in 1963.
-In 1976, a PNF leader, Mai Kwan Tong, broke away with the support of the Kachin Independence Organisation (KIO) and formed the Palaung State Liberation Organisation/Palaung State Liberation Army (PSLO/PSLA), which quickly upstaged the PNF.
+The PSLF has its origins in the Palaung National Front (PNF), a Ta’ang armed group founded in 1963.
+In 1976, the PNF leader Mai Kwan Tong broke away with the support of the Kachin Independence Organisation (KIO) and formed the Palaung State Liberation Organisation/Palaung State Liberation Army (PSLO/PSLA), which quickly upstaged the PNF.
 The PSLA then waged a guerrilla war against the armed forces of the Socialist Republic of the Union of Burma.
-In the late 1980s, the group was weakened by the introduction of new counter-insurgency tactics and the signing of a ceasefire agreement by the KIO 4th Brigade, its long-time ally, who became the Kachin Defence Army and stopped supplying it with weapons.
+In the late 1980s, the group was weakened by the introduction of new counter-insurgency tactics and the signing of a ceasefire agreement by the KIO 4th Brigade, its longtime ally, which became the Kachin Defence Army and stopped supplying it with weapons.
 On 27 April 1991, the PSLA agreed to sign a ceasefire with the State Law and Order Restoration Council.
-In reaction, several of its members based at the headquarters of the Karen National Union in Manerplaw, on the Thailand-Myanmar border, decided to reject the decision of their mother organization and on 12 January 1992 formed the Palaung State Liberation Front (PSLF) under the leadership of Mai Tin Moung.
-In the subsequent years, the PSLO progressively lost its influence and was eventually forced by the regime to disarm and demobilize in 2005.
-Many dissatisfied rank-and-file members of the PSLO then joined the PSLF and were provided training by the KIA’s 3rd and 4th Brigades in Laiza.
+In reaction, several of its members based at the headquarters of the Karen National Union in Manerplaw, on the Thailand-Myanmar border, rejected the decision of their mother organization and on 12 January 1992 formed the Palaung State Liberation Front (PSLF) under Mai Tin Moung's leadership.
+In the subsequent years, the PSLO progressively lost its influence, and in 2005 the regime forced it to disarm and demobilize.
+Many dissatisfied rank-and-file members of the PSLO then joined the PSLF and were trained by the KIA’s 3rd and 4th Brigades in Laiza.